 You don’t have to be rolling in it to go to Gothenburg.
 Yeah it’s a big Scandinavian city, and things tend to be a little more expensive there than in other European cities.
 But with a little research and planning, you can experience Sweden’s second city without breaking the bank.
-To help you, we’ve compiled of ten unmissable experiences for anyone going to gorgeous Gothenburg on a budget… here are ten of the best things to do, see and eat in the city for under a tenner…
+To help you, we’ve compiled of ten unmissable experiences for anyone going to gorgeous Gothenburg on a budget… here are ten great things to do in Gothenburg on a budget...

 Fika is one of Sweden’s most famous traditions – it’s a coffee break, but it’s so much more than that too.
 It’s consciously taking a little time out to just relax and refresh yourself – it’s worlds apart from that take away latte that’s bought to be hastily sipped on the way to work.
 Fika requires three things – a coffee to drink, a baked good to eat, and ideally someone lovely to do it with.
 Of all the baked goods you could choose, the sweet and sticky cinnamon bun is the most Swedish of them all.
 For the ultimate Fika in Gothenburg, head to Haga and find yourself a seat at Café Husaren.
 They are the makers of a famous cinnamon bun called the Hagabullen.
 It’s huge.
 Really, it’s the size of a steering wheel.
 At just over a fiver, it will easily feed two people (or you can eat it in installments all by yourself).
 Pair it with a good coffee, and you have breakfast (and possibly lunch too) for around €8.

 If you pay for admission to one museum in Gothenburg, you’ve actually paid for admission to five.
 For 40 SEK (just over €4), you can explore Gothenburg City Museum, the Natural History Museum (which has an actual stuffed blue whale; the only one in the world), the Museum of Art, the Maritime Museum, and the Rohsska Museum of design, fashion and art.
-If the weather is bad, you have your whole day sorted for under a fiver.
+If the weather is bad, you have your whole day sorted for under a fiver, which makes museum hopping one of the great things to do in Gothenburg on a budget.
 If the sun’s shining you might not want to spend all day indoors, but you have a really good choice of things to do for half a day.
 I’d choose the Natural History Museum and the Rohsska design museum, but it’s really your call!

 Slottsskogen Park is beautiful.
 It’s the place where the Gothenburgers go when they want to unwind and get close to nature.
 If you’re a jogger and you want to keep up with your routine while you’re away, you couldn’t find a better place to do it.
 If you’re lazy and you just like lying around on grass in beautiful places, same thing applies.
 It’s right in the heart of the city, and it’s even got a zoo which is totally free to visit.
 The zoo houses native Nordic animals, so you’ll get the chance to see all kinds of Swedish wildlife from elks, sheep and deer to Gotland ponies and even seals and penguins (which you can watch being fed from 2pm every day).